backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 **Inverse model:** once the joint accelerations, velocities and positions are known, compute the corresponding forces/torques

 $$ \tau = f^{-1}(\ddot q, \dot q,  q) = g(\ddot q, \dot q, q) $$

+This equation can be derived using either Newton-Euler method or using the first principles of Lagrangian mechanics via Euler-Lagrange which is what we do here.

 From physics we know that it is possible to define: